mtlynch/process-hit-the-front-page/README.md

-# process-hit-the-front-page
+# Process Hit the Front Page

-Process videos from Hit the Front Page of Hacker News course.
+ffmpeg scripts for editing the raw footage for the course, [Hit the Front Page of Hacker News](https://hitthefrontpage.com/).

 ## Requirements